 Monday of Holy Week

-Jesus’ first order of business on Monday was to visit the temple and use a whip to drive away the corrupt priests and their workers who were ripping off people that came to buy a sacrifice and worship God.
-(Matt.
-21:12-17)
+Jesus’ first order of business on the Monday of Holy Week was to visit the temple.
+There he see the corrupt priests and their workers ripping off the poor and other people that came to buy a sacrifice and worship God (Matt.
+21:12-17).
+So he gets out a whip and drives away religious abusers from the people who are seeking God’s tender mercy.

 Tuesday of Holy Week

-On Holy Tuesday Jesus teaches on the Kingdom of God.
-He explains how he was able to do physical gardening in a fig orchard with his words: “If you believe you will receive what you ask for in prayer” (Matt.
-21:22) Then on the Mount of Olives he confronts the religious leaders’ lack of faith in God, saying they’re “blind guides.”
-(Matt.
-23:16)
+On Holy Tuesday Jesus explains how he was able to do physical gardening in a fig orchard with his words: “If you believe you will receive what you ask for in prayer” (Matt.
+21:22).

 Wednesday of Holy Week